-Created from the Galactic Legacy Mid-Plane Survey Extraordinaire (GLIMPSE) project, it's the most comprehensive visual map of the Milky Way Galaxy released to date — and yet it only shows just over half of the galaxy's stars.
-Stitched together of over two million images taken by the Spitzer Space Telescope over the course of a decade, the zoomable, 360-degree image comes in at 20 gigapixels.
-Since its launch in 2003, Spitzer has spent a total of 4142 hours taking pictures of the Milky Way in infrared light.
+Created from the Galactic Legacy Mid-Plane Survey Extraordinaire (Glimpse) project, it's the most comprehensive visual map of the Milky Way Galaxy released to date -- and yet it only shows just over half of the galaxy's stars.
+Stitched together from more than 2 million images taken by the Spitzer Space Telescope over the course of a decade, the zoomable, 360-degree image comes in at 20 gigapixels.
+Since its launch in 2003, Spitzer has spent a total of 4,142 hours taking pictures of the Milky Way in infrared light.

-"If we actually printed this out, we'd need a billboard as big as the Rose Bowl Stadium to display it," said Spitzer Space Science Center imaging specialist Robert Hurt.
+"If we actually printed this out, we'd need a billboard as big as the Rose Bowl Stadium to display it," Spitzer Space Science Center imaging specialist Robert Hurt said in a statement.
 "Instead we've created a digital viewer that anyone, even astronomers, can use."

-With GLIMPSE data, astronomers have been able to create the most accurate map of our galaxy's centre to date, and see star formation and faint stars in the outer, darker regions that, prior to Spitzer, were unexplored territory.
+With Glimpse data, astronomers have been able to create the most accurate map of our galaxy's center to date, and see star formation and faint stars in the outer, darker regions that, prior to Spitzer, were unexplored territory.

-The GLIMPSE data is also being used as part of a NASA citizen scientist project.
-Users can visit the Milky Way Project website and help NASA catalogue areas of interest, such as bubbles, clusters and galaxies.
+The Glimpse data is also being used as part of a NASA citizen scientist project.
+People can visit the Milky Way Project Web site and help NASA catalogue areas of interest, such as bubbles, clusters, and galaxies.